qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Dynamically-typed languages also have "types".
 The "type" here is **the mapping between in-memory data and information**.

 Even in dynamic languages, the **data still has "shape" at runtime**. **The program only works with specific "shapes" of data**.
-It cannot work with arbitrary data.
+It cannot work with wrongly-shaped data.
 The code that computes number cannot work when you give it a file object.
 The code that requires a field cannot work when that field is missing.

 Mainstream languages often have relatively simpler and less expressive type systems.
 Some "shape" of data are complex and cannot be easily expressed in mainstram languages' type system (without type erasure).

+Dynamic languages' benefits:

-Dynamic languages are better in avoiding the shackle of unexpressive type system, and getting rid of syntax inconvenience related to type erasure (type erasure in typed languages require inconvenient things like type conversion).
+- Avoid the shackle of an unexpressive type sysytem.
+- Avoid syntax inconvenience related to type erasure (type erasure in typed languages require inconvenient things like type conversion).
+- Can quickly iterate by changing one part of program, before the changes work with other parts of program (in static typed languages, you need to resolve all compile errors in the code that you don't use now).
+This is double-edged sword.
+The broken code that was not tested tend to get missed.
+- Save some time typing types and type definitions.

+But the statically-typed languages and IDEs are improving.
+The more expressive type systems reduce friction of typing.
+Types can help catching mistakes, help understanding code and help IDE functionalities.
+Type inference and IDE completion saves time of typing types.

 ### Computation-storage tradeoff